How to Create Custom Domain Email Addresses for Free with Mailgun

 If you are routing less than 1,250 emails per month, then Mailgun’s SMTP service is indeed free for you under their Flex plan!

-For my web development contracting business, I find this to be perfect.
-I currently don’t blast to any mailing lists or do any other sort of bulk mailing.
-I simply use my custom email addresses for business communication purposes between my clients and I.
+For my web development business, I find this to be perfect.
+I currently don’t send to any large mailing lists or do any other sort of bulk mailing.
+I simply use my custom email addresses for business communication purposes with my users and service providers.

 If you exceed the limit one month, the service is still incredibly cheap because additional messages are only $0.001 each.
 That’s $1.00 per 1,000 extra emails.
 Since the first 1,250 emails are free, this means it’s actually only $1.00 to handle 2,250 messages via Mailgun!
 So even if you have a lucrative month, Mailgun won’t charge you a large amount of money.
 I really appreciate flexible billing plans because there are a lot of uncertainties when starting a small business.

-For more information, refer to Mailgun’s pricing page.
+For the latest pricing information, refer to Mailgun’s pricing page.
 It has a nifty slider to help you select the plan that’s right for you!